Regina Schermann

 Regina Schermann (born 23 September 2004) is a Hungarian figure skater.
-She is a three-time Hungarian national silver medalist (2020–22) and has qualified to the final segment at two ISU Championships – the 2020 World Junior Championships and 2022 European Championships.
+She is the 2024 Hungarian national gold medalist, a three-time Hungarian national silver medalist (2020–22), and has qualified to the final segment at two ISU Championships – the 2020 World Junior Championships and 2022 European Championships.

 At the 2020 Youth Olympics, she won bronze in the team event and placed 12th in the individual event.

 Personal life

 Regina is the younger sister of artistic gymnast Bianka Schermann.
 Her role model is Alena Kostornaia.